 I finished To Hunt a Sub over six months ago.
 Then I sent it to agents and received requests for partials and fulls (in truth, many more than I expected), but ultimately passes (which made me wonder if my query was better than my novel.
 Who knows?).
 I gave agents almost three months to respond to the query and then figured I needed to move on.
 I started the process of getting it professionally edited, creating a cover–that sort of stuff to prepare for self-publishing.
 While doing that, I received two requests for the manuscript.
 I researched the agencies and they both seemed perfect for my novel so I put everything on hold to wait.
 They warned me it would be several months.

 Plus, I got a nibble on another book I’ve written, this one historic fiction.
-For those who have followed this blog… forever… you’ve seen it around, but I’ve renamed it Lucy: Story of Man.
+For those who have followed this blog… forever… you’ve seen it around, but I’ve renamed it Lucy: Story of Man (and again renamed Born in a Treacherous Time).
 I’m tempted to drop everything and follow the slender thread of interest I’ve gotten on this one.
 It, above all others, is my passion.

 I know–it sounds positive–it IS positive–but I’m frustrated.
 I wrote To Hunt a Sub years ago.
 One thing after another got in the way of publishing (like a sequel agents liked better, other writing obligations, life–you know the sort).
 I can’t move on to my next novel while this one is still in action.
 I don’t want to start building a new story (with the research and characters and plotting that involves) and then have to return to this one for rewrites.